homestar92/ring-lardner-transcriptions/Back to Baltimore.md

 “He was smart enough to go through Yale college,” she says.

-“No.” savs I. “He didn’t never go through no Yale college.
+“No.” says I. “He didn’t never go through no Yale college.
 If they was any college that he went through, it was this here Wellesley college.”

 Then I turns and beats it for the door.

+***

 Well sir, they aint nothin’ more to tell except one thing.
 When I come out o’ the door into the outside office.
 I bumped right square into “Gertie.”
 He was smilin’ like a big kid, and he says: “Hello, there!”
 Well.
 I didn’t say nothin’ to him, but I give him a good kick in the shin, and I stepped all over his patent-leather shoes.
 Then I went on about my business.